zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 Warning: this section assumes knowledge of how bloom filters work.
 For an introduction, see http://en.wikipedia.org/wiki/Bloom\_filter

-Every block header in the Ethereum blockchain contains pointers to three
+Every block header in the Expanse blockchain contains pointers to three
 tries: the *state trie*, representing the entire state after accessing the block, the *transaction trie*, representing all transactions in the block keyed by index (ie. key 0: the first transaction to execute, key